-the use of control.
-The right choice of both strategy and the environment in which to implement it predetermines firm growth.
-A study by Reuber & Fischer (1997) examines the effects of the management team's international experience on the international growth of an SME.
+Some empirical studies associate growth in SMEs with the personal characteristics of their owners and the environment in which they operate.8 For example, an early study of Miller (1988) focuses on the effect of the environment in which a company operates on the company's strategy.
+He affirms that different external environments require different strategies matched with complementary internal environments and structures in order to promote success.
+For example, the strategy of innovative differentiation is most likely to be pursued in uncertain environments and correlates with the use of technocrats and liaison devices.
+The strategy of cost leadership is associated with stable and predictable environments and is correlated with the use of control.
+The right choice of both strategy and environment in which to implement the strategy predetermines firm growth.
+A study by Reuber, & Fischer (1997) examines the effects of the management team's international experience on the international growth of an SME.
 They find that it is not for how long a firm has been selling in foreign markets, but rather, for how long the firm delayed before selling in foreign markets.
 SMEs that are managed by internationally experienced teams are likely to delay less.
-Experience with and knowledge of foreign markets make it more likely that decision makers will consider mechanisms to sell outside the domestic market early on and less likely that they will set up routines based on a purely domestic perspective12.
+Experience with, and knowledge of foreign markets make it more likely that decision-makers will consider mechanisms to sell outside the domestic market early on and less likely that they will set up routines based on a purely domestic perspective.

 Two main conclusions for the choice of explanatory variables to be used in the empirical analysis emerge from the preceding discussion.
-First, in order to better understand the determinants of SMEs' growth in transition economies, it is crucial to specify an empirical model that allows for a combination of traditional firm characteristics (such as size and age) and more specific determining factors (e.g., total assets, leverage, internally generated funds, future growth opportunities, and factor productivity).
+Firstly, in order to better understand the determinants of SMEs' growth in transition economies, it is crucial to specify an empirical model that allows for a combination of traditional firm characteristics (such as size and age) and more specific determining factors (e.g., total assets, leverage, internally generated funds, future growth opportunities, and factor productivity).
 All of these variables are closely related to the theoretical models that explain growth in SMEs.
-Second, CEE countries are far from being homogeneous and both the level of development and growth of SMEs change from country to country.
-Hence, another key question searches for common determining factors that can explain SMEs' growth and performance in this group of countries as a whole.
-In order to address these questions we develop a set of hypotheses and employ both the generalized method of moments (GMM) and the fixed effects specifications to test them.
+Secondly, CEE countries are far from being homogeneous and both the level of development and growth of SMEs differ across transition economies.
+Hence, another key question relates the macroeconomic conditions in the CEE countries with firm growth, and searches for economy-wide factors (e.g., gross domestic product, interest rates, inflation, and tax rates) that may explain SMEs growth in these countries.
+In order to address these questions we develop a set of hypotheses and employ both the Generalized Method of Moments (GMM) and the fixed effects specifications to test them.

-3. Empirical analysis and results
+3. Empirical Analysis and Results

 This study aims to fill in the gap in the current debate on the determinants of growth in SMEs in Central and Eastern Europe.
-Our analysis is based on cross-sectional, panel data analysis of a set of small and medium-sized enterprises from six transition economies (Bulgaria, Croatia, Czech Republic, Poland, Romania and Serbia).
-In this paper we explore whether and to what extent the main finding of the research literature - that growth in SMEs can be explained by both traditional and firm-specific characteristics - holds also for transition economies.
-To answer this question we develop two research hypotheses:
+Our analysis is based on cross-sectional, panel data analysis of a set of small and medium-sized companies from six transition economies (Bulgaria, Croatia, Czech Republic, Poland, Romania and Serbia).
+In this paper we explore whether and to what extend the main finding of the research literature - that growth in SMEs can be explained by both traditional and specific firm characteristics - holds also for transition economies.
+To answer this question we develop the following research hypotheses:

-Hypothesis 1: In line with previous research, we argue that growth in manufacturing and services SMEs in transition economies is strongly associated with the traditional firm characteristics of size and age.
+Hypothesis 1: In line with previous research, we argue that the growth in manufacturing and service SMEs in transition economies is associated with the traditional firm characteristics of size and age.

-Hypothesis 2: A number of other firm-specific characteristics related to SMEs in transition economies such as leverage, capital structure, internal finance and production efficiency should also play a major role in explaining the growth in these firms.
+Hypothesis 2: A number of other firm specific characteristics related to SMEs in transition economies such as liquidity, capital structure, internal finance and factor productivity should also play an important role in explaining the growth in these firms.